rahulkumarsingh73690/docs-3/docs/locode/files-upload-filesystem.md

 ## Using File Upload Locations in APIs

 With just the above configured, we can now use them in our APIs.
-The `[UploadTo("name")]` attribute is used with an AutoQuery request DTO and related database model class.
+The `[UploadTo("name")]` attribute is used with an AutoQuery Request DTO and related database model class.
 For example, the `FileSystemFileItem` table contains metadata about file access and is referenced by `FileSystemFile` table which contains our file metadata.

 In the `FileBlazor` demo, we store the file metadata in one table which is related back to another to store additional metadata we use to limit file access.